mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### In Skinner's view, what are the main driving forces behind behaviour?

 Skinner believed that behaviour could be understood in terms of environmental, or external, influences without any consideration of the internal mental processes.
+Specifically, that behaviour can be explained by the stimuli that come before and after historical behaviour.

 ---